 In addition, IBC Table 414.5.1 requirements specify NFPA 69 or explosion relief panels be used when storing and dispensing Class 1A materials as well as dispensing Class 1B materials.

-Fire suppression systems automatically discharge dry chemical or water as an extinguishing agent in the case of a fire.
+Fire suppression systems automatically discharge dry chemical or water as an extinguishing agent in case of fire.
 The purpose is to put out a fire as soon as it is detected, thus limiting its damage.
 Alarms notify operators upon activation.
-Peripheral equipment like heaters, HVAC units and ventilation systems all shutdown automatically when dry chemical suppression is used.
+Peripheral equipment like heaters, HVAC units, and ventilation systems all shut down automatically when dry chemical suppression is used.

 Mechanical ventilation uses a fan to remove air from the flammable paint storage building and replace it with fresh air.
 This prevents flammable vapors from accumulating to create an explosive atmosphere.

 Storing Other Chemicals in a Paint Storage Building

 Flammable paint storage buildings are custom-designed and built for your application.
 Many companies have more than one type of chemical or container stored in each building.
 Some companies keep flammable paint waste in their storage buildings too, while waiting for safe disposal at an approved site.

 Just remember to heed basic safe chemical storage precautions.
 Avoid storing incompatible materials near each other.
 A release of one may cause the other to ignite.
 For example, oxidizers release oxygen and may accelerate a fire.

 U.S. Chemical Storage manufactures custom paint storage buildings to the customer’s size requirements.
 Regulations allow chemical storage buildings of up to 1,500 square feet.
 Modular buildings may be used when a larger footprint is necessary.